Install Blogima for Ghost in Chrome and Firefox

 • Use the suggestions to improve your internal link health score.

-• Use the link suggestion in the Ghost editor.
+• Use the link suggestion in the Ghost editor to add relevant content to your blog post.